 Your response to treatment is monitored by taking blood tests at intervals to measure the amount of virus in your blood.
 What your doctor will be looking for is a Sustained Virological Response (SVR).
 This means that the virus drops to undetectable levels while you are undergoing treatment and remains undetectable for six months after you complete the treatment.
 Simply stated, it means you’re cured.

 What if treatment doesn’t work for me?

 If your treatment doesn’t result in a cure this time, remember there is hope in the form of new medicines that might be suitable for you.
 Stay in touch with your doctor for regular liver health checks and updates on the release of new treatments offering higher cure rates.

-The new hepatitis C medicines are very expensive and will be subject to a rigorous process of expert assessment to establish safety and cost-effectiveness.
-Once a recommendation is made, the Federal Cabinet will need to approve the funds to subsidise the medicines before they can be added to the Pharmaceutical Benefits Scheme and made available at an affordable cost.
+Once the price for the medicines is set the Federal Cabinet will need to approve the funds to subsidise the medicines before they can be added to the Pharmaceutical Benefits Scheme and made available at an affordable cost.